-- For areas with stubborn buildup use a cotton swab with a few drops of lemon essential oil to remove.
+- For areas with stubborn buildup, use a cotton swab with a few drops of lemon essential oil to remove it.

 - Rinse each part and dry with a lint-free cloth.

-- Make sure all the parts are dry before putting it back together.
+- Make sure all the parts are dry before putting them back together.

 How Often Should You Clean a Diffuser?